Agentic AI Governance Readiness Assessment

 IMDA's answer, published in the 2026 framework, is that humans are always ultimately accountable.
 But maintaining that accountability requires specific governance structures that most organisations have not yet built.

 The critical mechanism is what Aivance calls the Governance Firewall: when an agent hits a critical risk threshold, the system forces a Suspended Handoff State.
-Execution halts.
-The agent cannot proceed until a designated human has reviewed the decision and explicitly ratified it.
-This is not a monitoring dashboard.
-It is a hard stop.
-If your agentic systems do not have this mechanism, you do not have meaningful human oversight.
-You have humans reading logs after things have already happened.
+The Suspended Handoff State is a hard stop: execution cannot clear until a designated human has explicitly ratified it.
+If your agentic systems do not have this mechanism, your human oversight amounts to reading logs after things have already happened.

 IMDA's four governance dimensions

-The IMDA Agentic AI Governance Framework sets out four dimensions that organisations must address:
+The IMDA Agentic AI Governance Framework identifies four dimensions that organisations deploying agentic AI are expected to work through:

 Governing external system interaction.
 When agents interact with external systems, data sources, or third-party services, there are privacy, security, and liability implications.
 Governance covers what integrations are permitted, how they are authorised, and how data shared with external systems is tracked.

 Ensuring human accountability.
-IMDA is explicit that human oversight must be meaningful, not nominal.
-For agentic systems, this means defining at what decision points human review is required, what information humans see before they approve or reject an agent's proposed action, and how to handle situations where agents act faster than humans can review.
-The Suspended Handoff State — the mechanism that halts an agent and requires explicit human ratification before execution clears — is the technical implementation of this requirement.
+IMDA's guidance is clear that human oversight should be meaningful rather than nominal.
+For agentic systems, this means defining at what decision points human review is warranted, what information humans see before they approve or reject an agent's proposed action, and how to handle situations where agents act faster than humans can review.
+The Suspended Handoff State (the mechanism that halts an agent and requires explicit human ratification before execution clears) is the technical implementation of that intent.
 Most organisations deploying AI agents do not have it.

 Establishing monitoring, audit, and correction processes.
-Agents must be monitored after deployment.
-This dimension covers logging requirements, anomaly detection, the process for human intervention when an agent behaves unexpectedly, and the audit trail required to demonstrate accountability.
+Agents should be monitored after deployment.
+This dimension covers logging practices, anomaly detection, the process for human intervention when an agent behaves unexpectedly, and the audit trail needed to demonstrate accountability.

 What the assessment produces